Employee Entitlement Remediation Program

 The University has identified three small, discrete cohorts that require review to confirm pay rates and classifications in accordance with the Enterprise Agreement.
 Affected casual employees will be notified after these detailed reviews are completed.

-Additionally, the University will conduct an internal audit of casual employee payroll compliance in the fourth quarter of 2024, and any relevant findings will be shared.
+Additionally, the University will conduct an internal audit of casual employee payroll compliance in the fourth quarter of 2024, and any relevant findings will be shared in 2025.

 University Hall